 This seating arrangement works by grouping desks in even numbers, usually in fours.
 While this arrangement is great for supporting group projects and fostering better collaboration, you may want to steer clear if you have students who can’t be trusted to stay on task when seated facing one another.

 This type of seating arrangement may also make some students uncomfortable, as they are in close proximity to one another.
 On the other hand, you may introduce this seating arrangement by explaining that cohorts help simulate the typical office environment and that close collaboration is expected in most jobs, so if they can thrive in discomfort, your students will be able to thrive in most jobs.
 Use your best judgment.
 If you feel this cohort seating arrangement isn’t working for your classroom, it’s easy to try other seating arrangements using Lucidchart.

 - High school or advanced middle school students

 - Highly collaborative environments

 The U-shape is the most space-restrictive shape of seating, but it fosters a great sense of community.
-Though you can potentially have multiple rows in your U, adding multiple rows will leave some children facing the backs of other students, which dissuades from the community feel.
+Though you can potentially have multiple rows in your U, adding multiple rows will leave some children facing the backs of other students, which detracts from the community feel.

 - Small class sizes